 - Help prepare and order materials needed for the exhibition installation.

 - Prepare and maintain object and artwork information for insurance, transport and installation.

 - Support Exhibition Manager in preparing for the installation of the exhibition e.g. creating object room lists; printing details of works for technicians; set up humidifiers and temperature controls.

 - Practical support to Exhibition Manager during the install; overseeing the work of a group of technicians; running errands; pick up additional installation materials.

 This is not an exhaustive list of duties and management may, at any time, allocate other tasks and responsibilities.
 As part of a small exhibitions team the candidate should be ready and willing to assist with all aspects of team planning, administration and operations.

-- Highly organised, with ability to prioritise varied and busy workload and ability to effectively manage work to meet deadlines.
+- Highly organised, with an ability to prioritise a varied and busy workload and working to deadlines.

-- Excellent attention to detail and high level of accuracy.
+- Attention to detail and high level of accuracy.

 How to Apply: